Parenting and marriage are satisfying parts of life, but that doesn’t mean they don’t have their stressful moments.

 1. Exercise Regularly

-There are endless benefits of including exercise in your self-care regimen.
+There are endless benefits to including exercise in your self-care regimen.
 Not only does it put you in shape, but it also boosts self-confidence, gives you energy, and relieves stress.

 Balance this parental advice by inviting your spouse or child along with you.
-There's nothing in the fitness handbook that says you can't go for a run with your little one or invite your partner to lift weights with you.
-In fact, there are plenty of couple's exercises out there that encourage.
+Nothing in the fitness handbook says you can't go for a run with your little one or ask your partner to lift weights with you.
+In fact, plenty of couple's exercises out there encourage.

 Exercising as a couple can also have significant benefits for your mental health.
-For example, one study shows that couples are more likely to continue with their exercise routine for more than two years so long as they are exercising with a partner.
+For example, one study shows that couples are more likely to continue their exercise routine for more than two years so long as they exercise with a partner.

 2. Share Hobbies